Lex Reception Review

 For existing clients, perhaps they call for an update – the AI could potentially give a programmed update (like “Your hearing is scheduled for Oct 5, and the attorney will call you the day before to prep.” if you input that).
 Or at least the AI will take a message and assure them it’ll be passed on.
 They might find it efficient, albeit maybe they expected to leave a voicemail for you – instead they left info with the AI which is arguably better because the AI can confirm it recorded correctly by reading it back or sending them a text confirmation, etc.

-One thing: extremely old-school clients might be initially taken aback if they realize “this is a computer??”
-But if it handles their need, they’ll likely accept it.
+One thing: extremely old-school clients might be initially taken aback if they realize “this is an AI” But if it handles their need, they’ll likely accept it.
 The world has moved where we talk to automated systems quite a bit (think telephone banking, etc.).

 From the attorney viewpoint, CaseGen.ai can really streamline intake.
 You come into work with new client data already organized, or get notifications immediately for hot leads.
 No delay waiting for an emailed message or interpretation errors.
 Also, AI doesn’t “forget” to send the message – it’s automatic.
 Humans might occasionally delay sending a message if busy; AI is instantaneous (e.g., as soon as call is done, the info is already in your email or CRM).
 That quick turnaround means you can follow up with that new lead faster – maybe even while your competitor who they also left a message with hasn’t even checked theirs yet.
 That can help you close the client.